-Food waste — when edible items go uneaten, including "plate waste" in retail establishments such as restaurants and cafeterias — is an increasingly important issue in food security.
-According to the U.S. Department of Agriculture's Economic Research Service, billions of pounds of food goes to waste each year.
-As structures and systems evolve to reduce this, so do discussions about what we can do to reduce food waste at schools, in retail locations such as restaurants and supermarkets, and at home.
+According to the U.S. Department of Agriculture's Economic Research Service, more than one hundred billion pounds of food go to waste each year.
+As food systems evolve to reduce this, so do discussions about what we can do to reduce food waste at schools, in retail locations such as restaurants and supermarkets, and at home.

-There are many reasons for plate waste.
+There are many reasons for wasted food at the table, sometimes known as "plate waste."
 If kids don't like the taste of a food, they won't eat it.
-Food also is thrown away if lunch is served when students aren't hungry, if lunch periods are too short or if students rush through their meals in order to start recess.
-Peer pressure also may discourage some kids from trying new foods or admitting that they like foods their friends may not like.
+Food also is thrown away if lunch is served when students aren't hungry, if lunch periods are too short or if students rush through their meals to start recess.
+Peer pressure may discourage some kids from trying new foods or admitting that they like foods their friends may not enjoy.
 Some schools measure plate waste and use this information to adjust their menus, recipes and the lunchroom environment, improving their ability to provide tasty and nutritious meals to their students.

 Parents: Get Involved

-Reducing plate waste at school can lower the school district's costs and boost your child's nutrition.
+Reducing plate waste at school may help lower the school district's meal costs and boost your child's nutrition.

 - Take a look at your school's menus.
 Many schools post menus online or distribute them in parent newsletters.
 Review food options and discuss them with your child, asking which items your child likes.

-- Encourage your child to try not only new foods, but old foods in new ways.
-Maybe your child has never tasted mango or sweet potato, or perhaps your child doesn't enjoy steamed broccoli.
+- Encourage your child to try new foods, as well as familiar foods in new ways.
+Maybe your child has never tasted mango or sweet potato, or perhaps your child doesn't enjoy raw broccoli.
 Describe the taste and texture of new foods to reduce possible anxiety.
 Discuss the crunch of raw broccoli after dipping it into low-fat ranch dressing, for example.

 - Find out what they ate.
 After school, ask your children what they ate, what they liked and what they didn't like.
 Ask if they had enough time to eat.
 When appropriate, share this feedback with your school's nutrition team or principal.